kurtbahartr/Linda-Dots/README.md

 ### Applicable to all distros
 #### Dotfiles
 - Sane configuration for various tools:
-  - Electron - Multiple versions and variations such as Spotify and Vesktop supported via symlinking.
   - Fastfetch - More minimal appearance
   - GameMode
     - Enables performance mode when gaming and switches back to balanced mode after the session.
     - Disables blur and animations on Hyprland during gaming.
     - Includes workaround for Intel CPUs being locked into performance mode.
   - Helix - Better coloring
-  - Kanata - Upstream rebinds Caps Lock to function differently, fork removes that rebind and repurposes it to rebind menu key as right CTRL
-  - Kitty Terminal - Consistent appearance configuration
-  - MatUGen - For dynamic coloring across multiple CLI tools and UI kits (Qt 5, Qt 6, GTK3, GTK4) when setting wallpapers. `matugen image /path/to/image [-m dark|light]` to get started.
-If using Vesktop, also set client theme to "Material You" local theme that will be generated for you.
-  - ZSH - Keybinds and environment variables mostly
-- PowerLevel10K Oh My Posh prompt
-- Custom sane Hyprland configuration

 #### Common scripts
-- Fixes "Open with" dialog in Dolphin not receiving list of installed apps.
 - Enables supplementary services and adds user to supplementary groups.
-- Includes fixup for running Hyprland on NVIDIA GPUs if proprietary drivers are enabled in the config and if the machine really has an NVIDIA GPU.
 - Includes changes for BlueZ.
-- Miscallenous configuration for ZRAM and Limine.

 ## Installation